Schnitzler Syndrome — Structured Data

 AnakinraIL-1 receptor antagonistSC 100mg daily~94%Hours–daysNo effect1stBlocks IL-1 receptor.
 Cornerstone treatment — fever and rash resolve within hours, CRP normalises within days. ~94% response across all published cases.

 CanakinumabAnti–IL-1β monoclonal antibodySC 150mg every 4–8 weeksHigh (RCT confirmed)Days–weeksNo effect2ndDirectly neutralises IL-1β with long half-life.
-The only RCT in Schnitzler demonstrated sustained efficacy.
+The only RCT in Schnitzler (Krause et al. 2015) demonstrated sustained efficacy.
+De Koning et al. 2013 showed sustained remission in a 9-month trial.

 IbrutinibBTK inhibitorOral 420mg dailyComplete in case reports2 weeks – 3 monthsReduces IgMAlternativeThe only drug shown to reduce both inflammatory symptoms AND IgM levels.
-Currently limited to case reports.
+Three case reports (2018–2022) demonstrate efficacy, including one MYD88 L265P-positive patient where IgMκ monoclonal protein declined — unique among all treatments.

 RituximabAnti-CD20 (B-cell depletion)IV infusionIneffective on inflammationReduces IgMNot recommendedDepletes B cells and can reduce IgM, but doesn't control inflammatory symptoms.